lkp25/BATTLE-CITY-VARIATION-game/README.md

 //04.03.2021 - created factory function for generating wall-obstacles (crimson square). added wall-tank collision detection - tanks can not move through walls added missle-wall hit detection - when missle hits the wall, wall disappears.
++ fixed major performance issue by clearing amassing intervals(every time a missle was shot - there was an interval set to run and never stop, even after the missle was removed from game area and it was no longer needed as a movement function for this particular missle)